Sharmilams1/mcis6273-F21-datamining/README.md

 # mcis6273-F21-datamining
+Hello everyone,
+Welcomre to** mcis6273-F21-datamining**
-this repository is to use for datamining subject
+This repository is to explore on data mining .